 My review of the old version basically says "great compression, terrible noise".
 The short story here is that they did manage to lower the noise levels with this version.
-It's not "dead quiet" as the person who sold it to me claimed, but it is within a decent range, about par for most other pedals.
+It's not particularly quiet, but it is within a decent range, about par for most other pedals.
 That's in the "lamp" mode, though--the "LED" mode can be noisier.
 The good and bad thing about the White Finger is that it has so many ways it can be adjusted.
 "Good" because it allows you to dial in exactly the flavor of squish that you want, from clean to funky; but "bad" because some of the range of adjustments will increase the noise floor, so you'll have to find a balance between tweaking for good tone and tweaking for acceptable noise.

 Do I recommend this pedal?
 Yes.
 It works great and sounds great.
 It does have significant limitations, though.
 It can be tricky to dial in; it's big; it requires a special wall wart power supply (will not work with any of the brick or daisy chain type supplies); and it's not "noiseless".
 However it is inexpensive, and you get a lot of performance and versatility for your money.
-The footswitch is true bypass.
-The Frantone Sandwich does similar style compression, with better sound quality and lower noise, in a smaller package, and runs off normal 9VDC.
-However the Sandwich costs almost three times as much as the Finger.
+The footswitch is "true bypass".

 All text on this page written and owned by Cyrus J. Heiduska, 2006-2013, all rights reserved.